 Your best defence is to learn to recognize the traps and how they can be used to set you up for failure, so when you encounter any of them in the workplace you will be less apt to become a victim.
 Be aware that new techniques are being developed every day while old ones are often dusted off and revised.
 Sadly pessimistic?
 Yes.
 Realistic?
 Absolutely!

-The guiding principle to remember in regard to traps and manipulation techniques is: The less supportive the environment, the more cautious and prepared I need to be to deal with a full range of traps and manipulation techniques.
+The guiding principle to remember regarding traps and manipulation techniques is that the less supportive the environment, the more cautious and prepared I need to be to deal with a full range of traps and manipulation techniques.

 1. Deliver a Gift Before Dropping the Bomb